FlaskSimpleAuth Tutorial

 def test_param_authn(client):

-# HTTP parameters
+# passed as HTTP parameters

-res = client.get("/hello-me", data={"USER": "acme", "PASS": os.environ["ACME_ADMIN_PASS"]})
+res = client.get("/hello-me", data=acme_auth_param)

-# also with JSON parameters
+# or as JSON parameters

-res = client.get("/hello-me", json={"USER": "acme", "PASS": os.environ["ACME_ADMIN_PASS"]})
+res = client.get("/hello-me", json=acme_auth_param)

 Token Authentication

 Let us now activate token authentication.
 This avoids sending login/passwords in each request, and is much more efficient for the server because cryptographic password hashing functions are designed to be very slow.
+Moreover, you may not want to pay for cpu cycles and have your users endure additional latency just for that.

 Token authentication can be activated explicitely by prepending token to FSA_AUTH in acme.conf: